Arecaceae (palm family) Phoenix

 The two palms on the left, on Palm Drive, are thought to be hybrids of P. canariensis and possibly P. rupicola.
 There are ten such palms on Palm Drive.
 The two palms on the right are P. canariensis.
 Sairus Patel, 25 Sep 2018

-Ten palms on Palm Drive are quite clearly not Canary Island date palms.
-Their slender trunks, sparser canopies, and the considerably longer stalks (peduncles) on their inflorescences give them away as being different.
-They are thought to be hybrids of P. canariensis and possibly P. rupicola, the cliff date palm from the eastern Himalayas.
-Closer investigation is needed.
+Today, only Phoenix line the grand approach, but careful observers will note that ten are outliers.
+Their slender trunks, sparser canopies, and the considerably longer stalks on their flower clusters reveal their distinct parentage.
+They are thought to be hybrids of P. canariensis and P. rupicola, the cliff date palm from the eastern Himalayas.